First Impressions: HanRongDa HRD-757

 My first impression of the audio was that it was tinny with significant high frequency hiss, but then I tuned to WWV and I could feel the 100 Hz subcarrier, so there is bass.
 That was before I discovered that the equalizer settings worked with the radio.
 Some settings cut back on the treble and make it sound better.
 With headphones (not included) it sounded good, like most radios.

 Recording worked OK.
 Like other radios with this feature, it cannot be tuned to a different station while recording, and like other radios, the recordings are not time stamped on the memory card.
-All recoding have the default value of 11:13 PM on 12/29/2013.
+All recordings have the default value of 11:13 PM on 12/29/2013.

 When connected to the computer, the HRD-757 becomes a PC USB speaker, and I was impressed with the sound clarity playing some commercial recordings.
 The computer can see the files on the radio’s TF card and they can be copied and deleted; however, I would not recommend loading sound files onto the radio this way.
 The transfer speed was between 500 and 700 kb/s compared to around 10 mb/s with the card plugged into a USB/TF card adapter connected to the same USB port.